oscaromeu/k3s-ansible/README.md

 # ![New Button](docs/img/logo_raspberry-pi.svg) k3s Ansible Deploy Monitoring Playground

-This work is derived from [k3s-ansible](https://github.com/k3s-io/k3s-ansible) the goal is to spin up a monitoring infrastructure running in a Kubernetes cluster.
+This work is derived from [k3s-ansible](https://github.com/k3s-io/k3s-ansible).
+The goal is to spin up a monitoring infrastructure running in a Kubernetes cluster.
+The project supports the following machines running:

-## K3s Ansible Playbook

-Build a Kubernetes cluster using Ansible with k3s.
-The goal is easily install a Kubernetes cluster on machines running:

 - [X] Debian